 WHAT ARE THE 3 INGREDIENTS FOR THESE HOMEMADE GLUTEN-FREE BAGELS?

-You will need the following ingredients listed below to make these delicious bagels (the exact measurements are in the recipe card below):
+You will need the following ingredients listed below to make these delicious bagels (the full recipe, nutritional information and exact measurements are in the recipe card below):

-- Greek Yogurt – for best results, use an unsweetened greek yogurt.
+- Thick Greek Yogurt – for best results, use a plain yogurt.
 You don’t want your fresh bagels tasting like vanilla or strawberry yogurt.

 These are not traditional bagels with warm water, olive oil, baking soda, egg whites, and active dry yeast.
 I didn’t want to create a recipe where you had to let dough rise in a warm place and all those extra steps that most people just don’t have time for.